alanng10/InfoTechAdoptWorth/Docue/a.md

 Info tech adopt worth in Class Lang is 5 billion 728 million 941 thousand.

+Info tech adopt worth in Class Lang is 56 million 758 thousand if C# style generic is added to it.

+Info tech adopt worth in Class Lang is 7 million 387 thousand if C# style reflection invoke is added to it.

+Info tech adopt worth in Class Lang is 9 million 438 thousand if C# style struct is added to it.

+Info tech adopt worth in Class Lang is 10 million 923 thousand if C# style interface is added to it.

+Info tech adopt worth in Class Lang is 894 thousand 016 if C# style all generic, reflection invoke, struct and interface is added to it.

 Class Lang that execute certain info except operate tier info is missing in abstract is ClassB.